Photography

 The Thames barrier

-Photography is constantly evolving with the increasing importance of images powered by the benefits brought by better quality and capabilities of cameras, particularly with the ownership of mobiles – with selfies being a popular form of personal photography enabling people to capture a moment in time, to retain a visual memory and to share it with others, with all that entails.
+Photography constantly evolves with the increasing importance of images created with the benefits of the improving capabilities and quality of cameras; particularly with the ownership of mobiles – with selfies being a popular form of personal photography letting people capture a moment in time, to retain a visual memory and share it with others, with all that entails.

 Most of us have a good visual awareness of what happens around us, with some trained to see and retain those images.
 But our receptiveness to visual stimulation also leaves us open to the activities of advertising and the saturation that inflicts.
 This makes it more difficult for us to select, distinguish and appreciate what we see.
 Photography is one way of focussing our view on something – though it as not as good in this respect as the discipline and concentration required for drawing or painting.
 These photographs, and those on subsequent pages, are an indication of the way I see things.